MSU Offers Hospitality Management Certificate

 The School of Hospitality Business at Michigan State University (MSU), has begun offering a Management Certificate in the Business of Hospitality.

-Hospitality Certification Program at MSUHospitality management sounds fun and rewarding to professionals in the industry, but what exactly does it entail?
-Does it involve accounting?
-Marketing?
-Training?
-Interviewing?
-Organizational strategizing?
-Financial planning?
+Hospitality management sounds fun and rewarding to industry professionals, but what exactly does it entail?
+Does it involve accounting, marketing, training, interviewing, organizational strategizing, or financial planning?

-Given the number of competencies essential to hospitality management, until quite recently, managers were created gradually, over time.
-They began at the bottom and worked their way up every single rung of the industry ladder until they finally got to the top.
+Given the number of competencies essential to hospitality management, managers were created gradually over time.
+They began at the bottom and worked their way up every rung of the industry ladder until they finally reached the top.

 Of course, there’s nothing wrong with experiential learning—unless you don’t feel like waiting years for career advancement.
 And now that one of the best hospitality business institutions in the country, The School of Hospitality Business at Michigan State University (MSU), has begun offering a Management Certificate in the Business of Hospitality, you don’t have to.